gissehel/Wox-WebApp/README.md

-﻿# To intall in Wox
+﻿# To install in Wox
 ```
 wpm install WebApp launcher
 ```